Nairobi, Kenya

 We asked people if there is a lot of crime.
 They answered:

 "Nairobi is known to have a high crime rate.
 Violent crime, such as armed robbery, carjacking, and assault, is common in the city.
 Petty crime, such as pickpocketing and purse snatching, is also prevalent.
 In addition, there have been reports of organized crime, including drug trafficking and human trafficking.
-The Kenyan government has taken steps to address the crime problem, but it remains a major concern for residents and visitors alike," said one expat in Nairobi.
+The Kenyan government has taken steps to address the crime problem, but it remains a major concern for residents and visitors alike," commented one expat who made the move to Nairobi.

 Is there a lot of diversity?
 Are people in Nairobi accepting of differences?

 "This is an incredibly diverse city with tens of thousands of white, Indian, Chinese and other foreign residents.
-You might have to look hard to see them though as people tend to stay in their own locales," said one expat in Nairobi.
+You might have to look hard to see them though as people tend to stay in their own locales," commented one expat who made the move to Nairobi.

 What are the schools in Nairobi like?